BorysPalacz/domiBlog/content/post/glowa.en.md

 featured_image: "/images/glowa/glowa1.JPG"
 post_image: "/images/glowa/glowa1.JPG"
 tags: []
-title: "Głowa, która zadecydowała za mnie"
+title: "The head that decided for me"
 ---

  When we want to describe everything but we are short of breath.
 Brisk and sudden descriptions of events, which in their charm close everything and give consent to everything – the form is not able to close itself.